chrisguti27/Notebooks/README.md

 # Notebooks
-A brief recompilation about programming, machine learning, and computer vision
+Recompilation of Scripts and notes about programming, machine learning, and computer vision.